 For almost three decades, C4's core mission has been focused on being the “go-to” resource for stakeholders who require relevant knowledge, education, advice, and training.
 C4 is working to enhance and expand the benefits of access to its services by the broad community of stakeholders.

-C4’s mission is to deliver the best knowledge and educational resources to treatment providers, policy-makers, healthcare systems, and other stakeholders so they can improve and align policy and practice to best serve the needs of patients, families, and communities, as they confront the manifold challenges of substance use and addiction.
-C4’s philanthropic initiatives are built upon this core theme.
-C4 seeks to continuously provide financial, clinical and social resources to stakeholders broadening the continuum of services that are needed to respond to an increasingly complex societal problem.
+The mission of C4 Recovery Foundation, Inc., (a non-profit organization) is to deliver the best knowledge and education recources to treatment providers, policy makers, healthcare systems and other stakeholders so they can align, improve and integrate policy and practice to best serve the needs of patients, families and communities as they confront the difficulties of recovery from addiction and behavioral health issues.
+C4 seeks to continuously provide financial, clinical and social recources to increasingly complex societal problems.